Applying a Random-Key Optimizer on Mixed Integer Programs: Applications

 We now illustrate the simplicity and flexibility of our approach, with one decoder design for the non-linear MIP described in Eq. \eqref{fo}--\eqref{r4}.
 This decoder handles integrality constraints ($z_i \in \{0,1\}$), budget, and cardinality constraints natively by design, meaning that these constraints will always be fulfilled automatically by the decoder.
 The remaining variable bounds constraints are accounted for via soft penalty terms that effectively fold violations of these constraints into the cost function, thereby steering the solver towards feasible (low-cost) solutions throughout the search process.

 Each solution corresponds to a random-key vector of size $2 \times K$, with each random key representing a real value in the interval $[0,1)$.
 The decoder maps each solution into a set of selected assets and continuous weights.
 The first $K$ random keys are converted into an identifier corresponding to one of the available assets (an integer number belonging to the set $\{1,..., n\}$), while the second block represents the continuous weights.
-See an example of this encoding in Figure \ref{fig:exampleDecoder}.

 We first create a list of size $n$ containing all available assets enumerated by an identifier $1,...,n$.
 This decoder is applied iteratively and without replacement by selecting an asset in each of $K$ iterations.
 Initially, the first random key is multiplied by $n$ and the ceiling function is applied.
 This integer number obtained corresponds to the first selected asset's identifier ($id$), giving $z_{id} = 1$.
 This asset will be removed from the list for subsequent iterations.
 Thus, the set of assets to be considered in the next iteration has a size $n-1$.
 Next, the second selected asset is selected from the second random key, multiplied by $n-1$, and the ceiling function is applied.
 This number corresponds to the identifier of the second selected asset.
 This process is repeated until $K$ assets are selected.
 After selecting the $i$-th asset, the continuous weight of the asset $id$ is set by a simple affine transformation using the random key $i+K$, $w_{id} = l_i + (u_i - l_i) \times \mathcal{X}[i+K]$.